peterosterlund2/texel/doc/tbprobe.md

   deliberate design choice that improves compression of the tablebase files.
 This has to be taken into account to provide correct mate score bounds and to get correct results when a position is on the edge of being drawn by the 50-move rule.
-In some such positions the Syzygy tablebase probe result can not be used.
+In some such positions the Syzygy tablebase probe result cannot be used.
 This happens for example in the following position:

   | 7q/3N2k1/8/8/8/7Q/8/1K6 w - - 70 1 |
   | :---: |